alvinchow86/sqlalchemy-postgres-bigint-id/README.md

 Install this library once, and never worry about running out of IDs or painful ID type migrations ever again in your application!

-This is a convenience/automation layer - you could easily do this yourself manually, but in my experience it is easy to forget or mistype.
+This is a convenience layer - you could do this yourself manually in the Postgres shell, but it is a lot more reliable to let a library automate it.

 ## Features
 - Automatically takes care of generating the Postgres function, and sets up columns to use the function as the default value